tomassedovic/quicksilver-roguelike/README.md

 [font_render]: https://docs.rs/quicksilver/0.3.5/quicksilver/graphics/struct.Font.html#method.render

-Font rendering means a lot of work.
+Font rendering takes a lot computational of work.
 It has to rasterise the glyphs, handle kerning, etc. Drawing an image is much faster.
-So we do all the hard work once in `new` and then just draw a static image later.
+So we do all the hard work once, store the results and then just draw a static image later.

 To make both of our images (title and the credits) available to the `draw` method, we'll store them in the `Game` struct: